drolsonmi/drolsonmi.github.io/Stats1040/Chapter20/20_1_Hypotheses.md

 <div popover id="Problem_2">

-## Problem 20.1.2
+<h1>Problem 20.1.2</h1>
-2. A smartphone manufacturer advertises that their new model has an average battery life of __20 hours__.
-A tech reviewer suspects the battery life is __less than advertised__.
+<p>2.
+A smartphone manufacturer advertises that their new model has an average battery life of <b>20 hours</b>.
+A tech reviewer suspects the battery life is <b>less than advertised</b>.
 A sample of 55 phones showed an average battery life of 18.7 hours with a standard deviation of 2.5 hours.
-Conduct a hypothesis test at the 1% significance level.
+Conduct a hypothesis test at the 1% significance level.</p>

-The advertisement says the average is 20 hours, and we are comparing our phone batteries to this number, so this is our null value.
+<p>The advertisement says the average is 20 hours, and we are comparing our phone batteries to this number, so this is our null value.</p>

 $$\mu_0 = 20$$

-The default assumption is that this is correct.
-The test is to see if the time is __less__ than advertised.
-So, our hypotheses are:
+<p>The default assumption is that this is correct.
+The test is to see if the time is <b>less</b> than advertised.
+So, our hypotheses are:</p>

 $$H_0: \mu = 20 \qquad\qquad H_A: \mu < 20$$